vaibhav-sarkale/vaibhav-sarkale.github.io/index.md

 Hi!
 I am currently working in the IT Consulting industry with Deloitte Consulting in the role of IT Project/Program Manager where I help large clients help transition, stabilize and optimally run packaged ERP driven multi million-dollar IT engagements.

-## What this site is about
-This site is my extended portfolio where I organize what doesn't fit neatly into LinkedIn: my AI Learnings, Toastmasters Journey and Reading notes

 ## Why I created this site
 LinkedIn shows my career.
-I built this site to show my work: the thinking, learning and the experiments that shape my professional identity, in an organized manner that is meaningful for my audience.
+I built this site to show my work.

+This site is my extended portfolio where I organize what doesn't fit neatly into LinkedIn: my AI Learnings, Toastmasters Journey and Reading notes

+All these may look like disconnected tracks, but for me they are simply how I stay curious, learn faster and communicate better.
+These are the skills I know I'll need as I grow more into strategic roles.

-Hope you find something interesting here :P
+Hope you too find something interesting here :P